-You are being given this Fact Sheet because your sample(s) was tested for the Coronavirus Disease 2019 (COVID-19) using the ID NOW COVID-19 2.0.
+You are being given this Fact Sheet because your sample(s) was tested for the Coronavirus Disease 2019 (COVID-19), influenza A, and/or influenza B using the cobas SARS-CoV-2 & Influenza A/B Nucleic Acid Test for use on the cobas Liat System.

-This Fact Sheet contains information to help you understand the risks and benefits of using this test for the diagnosis of COVID-19.
+This Fact Sheet contains information to help you understand the risks and benefits of using this test for the diagnosis of COVID-19 and/or influenza.
 After reading this Fact Sheet, if you have questions or would like to discuss the information provided, please talk to your healthcare provider.